robdbirch/snoopit/README.md

 ## Cron example
+`
 */15 * * * * /usr/local/bin/ruby /usr/local/ruby/gems/bin/snoopit -s /opt/admin/snoopit/cron_snoopit.json -f /opt/admin/snoopit/cron_snoopit_db.json -n >> /opt/admin/snoopit/cron_snoopit.out 2>&1
+`

 ## History
 Written this handy little utility too many times too count.
 From the ancient times via Rob Pikes and the gang's `sh`,`grep`, `awk`, `sed` and `mail` to Larry Wall's wonderful `perl` to the latest and best yet `ruby` from Matz.

         grep -H -n -B 2 -A 2 'Look for this' ./log/some.log | awk ... |  mail ...

+# Versioning
+This library aims to adhere to [Semantic Versioning 2.0.0](http://semver.org/).
+Violations of this scheme should be reported as bugs.
+Specifically, if a minor or patch version is released that breaks backward compatibility, that version should be immediately yanked and/or a new version should be immediately released that restores compatibility.
+Breaking changes to the public API will only be introduced with new major versions.
+As a result of this policy, you can (and should) specify a dependency on this gem using the [Pessimistic Version Constraint](http://docs.rubygems.org/read/chapter/16#page74) with two digits of precision.

 [Gem Version]: https://rubygems.org/gems/snoopit
 [Build Status]: https://travis-ci.org/robdbirch/snoopit